sm13/rePocket/README.md

 - Connect via SSH to the reMarkable to create the neccesary file structure and copy the `rePocket` binary

+- Createa a Linux service file, enable it and start it

 ```
 # If will create the following folders, if necessary
 #